wcasper/math207spring2024/about.md

 permalink: /about/
 ---

-This is the course webpage for a first course in real analysis at the undergraduate level.
+This is the course webpage for a first course in differential equations and linear algebra at the undergraduate level.